 About 8 years later I went to another class, just to have a stretch.
 It was quite physically demanding, though being a Personal Trainer at the time, I breezed through the movement part.
 When it got to breathing parts (Pranayama – which you can learn here), I cracked up laughing!!
 I was peeking out from under my closed eye-lids wondering if anyone was taking this seriously or had snot flying from their nose!
 They were all sitting eyes-shut, peacefully, and I was seriously surprised!
 Now I wouldn’t be without my ‘alternate nostril breathing’ or ‘nine-count breath’, as I know how calming they are for the nervous system, mind and hormone balancing.

 Going back even further now, I got into mindfulness and ‘watching the mind’ when I was only in my teens.
-I had some (typical?) issues with anxiety and a feeling of not-fitting-in and not-looking-right.
+I had some typical issues with anxiety and a feeling of not-fitting-in and not-looking-right.
 I didn’t find the professionals very much help, but then I got my hands on a book about CBT (cognitive behavioural therapy) and that started to make me aware of how thoughts shape our experience of life.
 Soon after I got into deep breathing and meditation.
 By the time I got to a real yoga mat, I felt like I had been doing yoga for years anyway!
-Yoga is vast, and many people find they are already doing something that is included in yoga – whether it be stretching, planking or spontaneous dance!
+Yoga is vast, and many people find they are already doing something that is included in yoga – whether it be stretching, planking, watching the clouds, or spontaneous dance!

 I meditate every day and have learnt a myriad of styles over the years.
 Meditation doesn’t have to be hard, or take up much time, but it does deliver on its benefits – calm mind, soothed brain.
 In my classes that include meditation, you sample simple techniques – some people like to try a few ways, before meeting one that their mind is happy to be with!